Socialist Unity Centre of India (Communist): Singur-Nandigram movement and alliance with Trinamool Congress

 SUCI joined the anti-industrial movements in Singur against the SEZ for the Tata Group's car factory and Nandigram against the SEZ for the Salim Group's chemical hub.

 SUCI which was gradually diminishing from the political arena of West Bengal, allied with Trinamool Congress led by Mamata Banerjee in 2008.
 Provash Ghosh, the-then West Bengal State Secretary of SUCI, termed Banerjee as 'very pro-people' and 'pro-struggle'.
+The alliance also had tacit support of the Communist Party of India (Maoist) and the RSS-controlled Bharatiya Janata Party.

-On 21 April 2008, TMC led anti-Left Front Progressive Secular Democratic Alliance including SUCI called for statewide 12 hour strike.
+On 21 April 2008, TMC led anti-Left Front Progressive Secular Democratic Front including SUCI called for statewide 12 hour strike.

 SUCI contested 2008 West Bengal Panchayat elections, 2009 Indian general election and 2011 West Bengal Legislative Assembly election as part of TMC led alliance.
 Indian National Congress and other parties were also part of the formation.

 In 2009, SUCI was given one Lok Sabha seat to contest under United Progressive Alliance.
 But it also fielded nine more candidates against Congress.
 It was speculated that SUCI's move will help Congress by splitting left votes.

-In 2011, the alliance also had tacit support of Communist Party of India (Maoist) and Bharatiya Janata Party.
-SUCI initially demanded 17 seats, but with negotiations with TMC, it agreed for 14 seats.
+In 2011, SUCI initially demanded 17 seats, but with negotiations with TMC, it agreed for 14 seats.
 But TMC finally decided to leave 2 seats for SUCI.
 This led to a rift between the two parties and as a result, SUCI announced 28 more candidates against Congress whereas Congress fielded candidates in 66 seats.
 SUCI won only Jaynagar Assembly constituency and lost Kultali to CPI(M) and forfeited deposits on rest 28 seats.